Ubidots Developer Guides

 Custom sidebar

-Customize the sidebar in terms of menus, links and icons.
+Customize sidebar elements including menus, links, dropdowns and icons.

 • Default